-7.13 CONFIDENTIAL PERSON (VERTROUWENPERSOON)
+7.13 CONFIDENTIAL PERSON

-The Optimist International School has allocated a teacher to support parents and students with confidential issues.
-This person is an independent person and respects privacy of parents and students.
-Our confidential person is Mrs. Katarzyna Zalewska.
-Contact should be made preferably via email: katarzynazalewska@obsoptimist.nl but in urgent cases you can also reach her via our school phone number.
-For an educational or organizational question, remark, compliment or complaint please contact the Management Team.
+Optimist International School has assigned a teacher to support parents and students with confidential issues.
+This person will act independently whilst respecting the privacy of parents and students.
+Our confidential person is Ms. Katie Zalewska.
+Contact should be made via email: katie.zalewska@sopoh.nl